Vikram310/66Days_MachineLearning/README.md

 - A good way to evaluate a model's accuracy is to use cross-validation.
 We use the cross_val_score() function to evaluate the model using K-fold cross-validation.
 But accuracy is not a preferred metric when classifying in predictive analytics.
 This is because a simple model may have a high level of accuracy but be too crude to be useful.
 This is known as Accuracy Paradox

--A much better way to evaluate the performance of a classifier is to look at the confusion matrix.
+- A much better way to evaluate the performance of a classifier is to look at the confusion matrix.
 The general idea is to count the number of times instances of class A are classified as class B. Each row in a confusion matrix represents an actual class, while each column represents a predicted class.
 A perfect classifier would have only true positives and true negatives, so its confusion matrix would have nonzero values only on its main diagonal.
 Confusion matrix gives us a lot of information, two of those are precision and recall.

--Precision is defined as the fraction of relevant instances among all retrieved instances.
+- Precision is defined as the fraction of relevant instances among all retrieved instances.
 Recall, sometimes referred to as ‘sensitivity, is the fraction of retrieved instances among all relevant instances.
 A perfect classifier has precision and recall both equal to 1.

 - Reference:
   - Hands-On Machine Learning with Scikit-Learn, Keras and Tensor Flow